taravirginillo/MarkovTextParser/README.md

 ## Constraints and Assumptions
 - The prefix size must be between 1 and 1000.
 The maximum output size must be between 1 and 1000.
-- The maximum file size is 1GB.
+- The maximum file size is MGB.
 - We are going to assume all words are separated by spaces.
 - If we get to the end of the array and there is no suffix for the prefix, we ignore the prefix.